apavlovics/minesweeper/README.md

 The game features:

-* 3 predefined difficulty levels
+* 3 difficulty levels;
-* Support for tile flagging to mark the ones, which might contain mines
+* support for tile flagging — mark the ones, which might contain mines;
-* Cheat mode, which reveals the locations of the mines without ending the game
+* cheat mode — reveal the locations of the mines without ending the game;
-* Autosave, which preserves the state of the game on exit and allows to continue from the exact same place on return
+* autosave — preserve the state of the game on exit and continue from the exact same place on return.

 Technologies used: